nrfconnect/sdk-nrf/samples/wifi/radio_test/sample_description.rst

 Requirements
 ************

-The sample supports the following development kit:
+The sample supports the following development kits:

 .. table-from-sample-yaml::